Wild Hog in the Woods

 Mixing Sound for Folk Music and Folk Dancing:

 • All Mixed Up, A Guide to Sound Production for Folk and Dance Music by Bob Mills.
-(4th Edition, January 2008)
+(4th Edition, January 2008) A hard copy is in the Sound Manual binder in the sound closet.

 Professional Sound Guides: